 Suppose you are wondering how to get a plumbing snake around corners before inserting the tool into the pipe.
 In that case, you should bend its end 3-4 inches from the edge, making it faster and easier to get around the corner when it appears in front.
 You can pull the cable slightly when you get to the bend.
 This will reposition the tool so the end is at an angle relative to the curve.
 You can then move the cable further toward the clog.

-Finally, we also want to give you some tips on how to use a plumbing snake on a toilet:
+Finally, we also want to give you some tips on how to use manual plumbing snake on a toilet:

 - try to pull the cable straight out.
 You can turn it counterclockwise, you can also loosen the clog somewhat and try to pick it up again;